My African adventures. Nairobi.

 4. Vaccinations and travel papers.
 Have everything in order, especially your yellow fever vaccination certificate.
 They sometimes do random checks and ask for it.

 5. Visas and Transit through Nairobi.
 If you are travelling onward to Rwanda or Uganda via Kenya you can take a transit break on the same visa if you have the East African Tourist Visa.
 For instance I was traveling to Kigali via Nairobi and wanted to step out of the airport on my way in to Kigali as well as my way out to Kenya.
 I just needed a single entry Kenya visa to cover both exits out of Nairobi airport.

 6. Food and Drink.
 Ask for freshly squeezed Tree Tomato Juice.
 If it’s too thick for your taste, ask them to mix it in with Passion Fruit.
 It’s a flavor unique to East Africa and Nairobi does it best.
 Nairobi also does a great job on fusion cuisine.
 Check out Talisman in Karen, Carnivore and Hashmi’s as well as the Tripadvisor list for more recommendations.

 7. Avoid election season.
-Basic ground rule while travelling in Africa.
-It’s a very emotive continent.
+Basic ground rule while traveling in Africa.
+It’s a very emotional continent.

 Follow me around the world as I explore interesting cities as part of my work related travel.